vault27/Foundation/paloalto.md

 - We can assign a reference template to a device group to see zones and interface when we create rules in policy - done During Device Group creation - used when FW does not have a Template assigned
 - When we create an object, we can make it Shared, it will be in Shared group and will be accessible for all device groups.
 We can also disable override for it, so lower hirerchy firewalls and groups will not be able to overrride it
 - Objects in Shared group never can be overrriden
+- Every device group has Pre rules, Post rules and Default rules
-- Policy rules Hierarchy
+- **Policy rules Hierarchy**
     - Shared Pre-policies
     - Device group hierarchy pre policies
     - Local firewall policies
     - Device group hierarchy post policies
     - Shared post-policies
     - Default rules
-- When we import firewall config to Panorama, its rules go to Pre rules section of Device Group
+- When we import firewall config to Panorama, its rules go to Pre rules or Post rules section of Device Group, we can choose

 ### Logs